 Chapter 3

-Choosing not to invest in a digital labor platform is risky business
+Choosing not to invest in a digital labour platform is risky business

-Businesses that don’t support their employees with agents will find it increasingly difficult to keep pace with their competitors.
+Businesses that don't support their employees with agents will find it increasingly difficult to keep up with their competitors.

 How to support employees